Classiculomycetes

 The Classiculomycetes are a class of fungi in the Pucciniomycotina subdivision of the Basidiomycota.
 The class contains a single order, the Classiculales, which in turn contains the single family Classiculaceae.
 The family contains two monotypic genera.

+They belong to a morpholigical group called "aquatic hyphomycetes" which are fungi that grow on submerged decaying plant matter, but they are also found as mycoparasites and endophytes.
+This is only an informal descriptive group which is divided phylogenetically between asco types (the great majority) and basidio types (a small percentage of hyphomycetes).
+The Classiculomycetes belong to the basidiomycete minority.